-Option Description arguments, use multiple - sargs options.
-If the scan option has a path parameter that includes a space, enclose the path with single quotes. -scan Sets the point beyond which all arguments are for sourceanalyzer.
-You cannot use this option with thebuild-tool orpackage option. -snm,scan-node-modules Specifies node_modules dependencies in the package.
+Start Options for Remote Scans Description -snm,scan-node-modules Specifies node_modules dependencies in the package.
 If you setscan-node-modules, all third-party library scan results are added to the resulting FPR.
 Tip: Because including node_modules dependencies in a package does not greatly improve type resolution or dataflow, and can result in an excessive number of false positives, Fortify recommends that you exclude them from scans.
 By default, node_modules are not applied to a package unless you apply thescan-node-modules option from the command line. -skipBuild Disables the project preparation build step before packaging.
 If you use -skipBuild option, the -bc option (if used) is ignored.
 Caution!
 You can apply this option to Gradle and Maven build tools, but not to MSBuild. -sp,save-package <file></file> Specifies the package file to save after uploading.
 The file extension must be .zip. -sto,scan-timeout Specifies the maximum amount of time (in minutes) a scan job can be processed (and prevent a sensor from doing other work).
-Note: Use of this worker option has a higher priority than the scan_timeout property setting in the config.properties file. -t,include-test Includes test source set (Gradle) or test scope (Maven) to scan (for Java projects only).
+Note: Use of this worker option has a higher priority than the scan_timeout property setting in the config.properties file. -t,include-test Includes test source set (Gradle) or test scope (Maven) to scan (for Java projects only). -targs, translation-args Fortify Static Code Analyzer translation arguments (repeatable) Takes a single string argument.
+For multiple translation arguments, use multiple -targs options.
+If the translation option has a path parameter that includes a space, enclose the path with single quotes.